 GER or GERD

-Gastroesophageal reflux (GER) is a condition that occurs when a person unintentionally regurgitates the contents of their stomach back up into their esophagus.
-[2] This can cause a burning sensation up through the esophagus and heartburn.
-It can potentially cause a person to vomit in some circumstances.
+Gastroesophageal reflux (GER) is a condition that occurs when a person unintentionally regurgitates the contents of their stomach back up into their esophagus.2 This can cause a burning sensation up through the esophagus and heartburn.
+It can cause a person to vomit in some circumstances.

-Gastroesophageal reflux disease (GERD) can develop from repeated GER, often caused by the lower esophageal sphincter abnormally weakening or relaxing.
-Other symptoms associated with GERD include chest pain, nausea, difficulty swallowing, and complications of the mouth, throat, or lungs, including the development of a chronic cough or hoarseness.
-[3]
+Repeated GER is a risk factor for developing GERD, or gastroesophageal reflux disease.
+This is often caused by the lower esophageal sphincter abnormally weakening or relaxing.
+Other symptoms associated with GERD include chest pain, nausea, difficulty swallowing, and complications of the mouth, throat, or lungs, including the development of a chronic cough or hoarseness.3

 - Chest pain